Gifted and Talented Service Design and Curriculum

 ● Social studies are taken in an Honors classroom for gifted students.
 However, with the inclusion of the humanities in ELA Humanities, students are prepared for AP Human Geography when they attend high school in ninth grade and AP World History in tenth grade.

-● Math and science GT courses in high school follow the sequence of GT Geometry, GT Algebra 2, and GT Pre-Calculus
+Math GT courses in high school follow the sequence of GT Geometry, GT Algebra 2, and AP Pre-Calculus - For science, students begin with Chemistry and then can move into a variety of AP Science selections depending on what they want to study in college.